Linting Spec

 each channel template, resolves partials, compiles the result where necessary,

 and emits a list of diagnostics.
-Diagnostics are grouped by file and channel.
+Diagnostics MUST be grouped by file and

-The linter runs in three phases per channel template:
+The linter MUST run in three phases per channel template:

 -

 Parse phase — The template text is parsed into an AST.
-Parse failures produce a
+Parse failures MUST produce a

-parse/error(Error) diagnostic and abort further checks for that channel. -
+parse/error(Error) diagnostic and MUST abort further checks for that channel. -

 AST phase — Rules that examine the parsed document structure: template rules, accessibility rules, channel-specific length and formatting rules, partial validation, and (for email) contrast checks.